All rights reserved.

 He picked up the carving in both hands and set it on the open ledger, its weight crinkling the expensive paper.
 He stooped and inserted the silver key into the locked drawer.
 It turned with a heavy, well-oiled click.

 “You cannot stay in the city after this,” Hilda said.
 “What life will you make for yourself?”

 Haskell lifted a sturdy leather pouch from the drawer.
 It was heavy with gold and silver, which softly clinked as it shifted inside.
-“I’ll go south with one of the caravans, then to the borderlands.
-I’ll sign on with the Questors Guild and fight the creatures of the Darkwood.”
+“I’ll go overland with one of the caravans to the borderlands.
+To Branthall.
+I’ll be out of father’s reach there, and sign on with the Questors Guild.”

 “As a mercenary?”
 Hilda scoffed.
-“There is no glory or money left in the borderlands.
-The old wars are over.
-The Questors Guild is a relic for drunks and failures.”
+“There is no glory left in the borderlands.
+The old wars are over and the Questors Guild is a relic for drunks and failures.”

 Haskell buckled on the sword and pouch.
-“Father wouldn’t tell me the stories.”
+“Father wouldn’t tell me.”